SantiagoSalazarPavajeau/learn-blog/_posts/2020-05-15-from_ruby_to_javascript.markdown

 ## Transitioning from Ruby to JS

+I just wanted to mention some of the basics of moving to JS.
 Learning Ruby as a first language spoils you in a sense because it is really simple.
 There are many built in methods that will allow you to do things easily like the .each method which is almost equivalent to a .forEach in Javascript.

 ```
 # Ruby:

 collection.each do |element|
- puts "Hello!"

 end

 // Javascript

 collection.forEach(function(element){
- console.log("Hello!")
 })

+also for specific uses:

+collection.map(function(element){
+})

+collection.reduce(function(element){
+}) // to return one aggregated value

+collection.filter(function(element){
+}) // to return elements of our choice

 ```

  While Ruby has only a block that will be executed in the iteration, Javascript makes an explicit call to a function.
 Ruby uses the puts method to print a string to the terminal and Javascript uses the console.log to print to the console on the browser.